Punjab bypoll: EC suspends Tarn Taran SSP Ravjot Grewal after SAD alleges 'misuse' of police | Politics

 The party had demanded the transfer of the SSP or administrative action to maintain neutrality in the electoral process.

-Badal thanked the election observer for reporting the matter ''forcefully'' to the poll panel.

-''SSP Ravjot Grewal's criminally partisan conduct calls for initiation of a formal probe against her as well as resultant disciplinary action, including dismissal from service'', he demanded.
+''SSP Ravjot Grewal's criminally partisan conduct calls for initiation of a formal probe against her as well as resultant disciplinary action, including dismissal from service,'' Badal demanded.

 He also urged other civil and police officers of the constituency not to follow the ''unconstitutional'' orders of the AAP leadership and to ensure free and fair elections.